matatk/tinker/simpletimezone/README.md

 : contains the latest results of running `getdata.py`.

 `simpletimezone.js`
-: the main SimpleTimeZone calculation code.
+: the main SimpleTimezone calculation code.

 `index.html`
 : is the UI.